mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 $$ \text{Return}(s) = \sum_{t=0}^{\infty} \gamma^{t} R(S_{t})  $$

-There is nothing new.
+Nothing new.
 We have the discount factor $$ \gamma $$, the reward function $$ R(s) $$ and $$ S_{t} $$ the state reached at time $$ t $$.
-We can calculate the return for the state (1,1) of the first episode, with $$ \gamma=0.9 $$, as follow:
+We can calculate the return for the state (1,1) of the first episode, with $$ \gamma=0.9 $$, as follows:

 ![Passive Model-Free RL Monte Carlo Return First Episode]({{site.baseurl}}/images/reinforcement_learning_model_free_return_first_episode.png){:class="img-responsive"}

 The return for the first episode is 0.27.
 Following the same procedure we get the same result for the second episode.
-For the third episode we get a different return -0.79.
-After the three episodes we came out with three different returns: 0.27, 0.27, -0.79. **How to use the returns to estimate the utilities?** I will now introduce the core equation used in the MC method, which give the utility of a state following the policy $$ \pi $$:
+For the third episode we get a different return: -0.79.
+After the three episodes we came out with three different returns: 0.27, 0.27, -0.79. **How can we use returns to estimate utilities?** I will now introduce the core equation used in the MC method, which give the utility of a state following the policy $$ \pi $$:

 $$ U^{\pi}(s) = E \Bigg[ \sum_{t=0}^{\infty} \gamma^{t} R(S_{t})  \Bigg]  $$

 If you compare this equation with the equation used to calculate the return you will see only one difference: to obtain the utility function we take the **[expectation](https://en.wikipedia.org/wiki/Expected_value) of the returns**.
 That's it.
 To find the utility of a state we need to calculate the expectation of the returns for that state.
 In our example after only three episodes the approximated utility for the state (1, 1) is: (0.27+0.27-0.79)/3=-0.08.
 However, an estimation based only on three episodes is inaccurate.
 We need more episodes in order to get the true value.
 Why do we need more episodes?

-**Here is where the MC terminology steps into**.
-We can define $$ S_{t} $$ to be a [discrete random variable](https://en.wikipedia.org/wiki/Random_variable) which can assume all the available states with a certain probability.
-Every time our robot steps into a state is like if we are picking a value for the random variable $$ S_{t} $$.
+**Here the MC terminology steps into**.
+We can define $$ S_{t} $$ to be a [discrete random variable](https://en.wikipedia.org/wiki/Random_variable) that can represent all the available states with a certain probability.
+Every time our robot enters in a state is like picking a value for the random variable $$ S_{t} $$.
 For each state of each episode we can calculate the return and store it in a list.
 Repeating this process for a large number of times is **guaranteed to converge to the true utility**.
 How is that possible?
 This is the result of a famous theorem known as the [law of large number](https://en.wikipedia.org/wiki/Law_of_large_numbers).
 Understanding the law of large number is crucial.
 Rolling a six-sided dice produces one of the numbers 1, 2, 3, 4, 5, or 6, each with equal probability.
 The [expectation](https://en.wikipedia.org/wiki/Expected_value) is 3.5 and can be calculated as the arithmetic mean: (1+2+3+4+5+6)/6=3.5.
 Using a MC approach we can obtain the same value, let's do it in Python:

 ```python
 import numpy as np